 Rolf K. M. Landshoff arrived from Berlin in September 1936, emigration arranged by ΣΑΜ via ISS, had already earned one Ph.D. and showed great promise in the field of theoretical physics.
 The ISS file contained a two-year-old recommendation from Albert Einstein.
 He became the guest of Kappa chapter of ΣΑΜ at Minnesota and was initiated in ’39.
 After earning another Ph.D. and teaching briefly, he was invited to join the Manhattan Project at Los Alamos, later was manager of the Theoretical Physics Department at the Lockheed Research Laboratory.
 Born 1911, died 1999.
 See Octagonian 10/36, 1/37, 3/37, 1/38, 10/ 40, 10/45, Summer ’95, Fall ’95, Spring ’97, Fall ’99; Monthly Bulletins 11/36, 12/37 and 10/40.

 Thomas P. Lantos arrived in 1947 from Budapest thanks to a Hillel scholarship to the U. of Washington, where he became the guest of Sigma Nu chapter of ΣΑΜ and its Seattle alumni.
+He was initiated in 1949.
 His story includes posing as a Nazi, internment in a concentration camp, helping to free Hungarian Jews, all while in his teens, a story much told in the public press.
-After 30 years as a professor in California and television personality, he was elected to the U.S. Congress in 1980, now in his 11th term (2002), and enjoys great prominence and publicity.
-He is the only Holocaust survivor ever elected to Congress.
+After 30 years as a professor in California and television personality, he was elected to the U.S. Congress in 1980 until his death in 2008 from cancer.
+He enjoyed great prominence and publicity.
+He was the only Holocaust survivor ever elected to Congress.
 In 1994 he received the ΣΑΜ Achievement Medal.
 Initiated ’49.
-See Octagonian 2/48, Spring ’81, Fall ’94, Spring ’99 and passim.
+See Octagonian 2/48, Spring ’81, Fall ’94, Spring ’99.
 Who’s Who in America.

 Reinhard H. Lesser arrived from Posen and Berlin in October 1936, emigration arranged by ΣΑΜ and Rho chapter alumni via ISS and the German Student Relief Fund in Chicago.
 A law student in Germany, he majored in architecture at U. of Illinois where he was the guest of Rho chapter.
 He was initiated.
 Talented and popular, he was a practicing architect in California.
 Born in 1913, died 1987.
 See Octagonian 10/36, 1/40, 7/40; Monthly Bulletin 11/36.